SyncfusionExamples/connecting-databases-typescript-grid/Binding Dapper using CustomAdaptor/README.md

-# JavaScript Grid SQL Server Connectivity using Dapper and CustomAdaptor
+# TypeScript Grid SQL Server Connectivity using Dapper and CustomAdaptor

-A project that enables data binding and CRUD action handling in the Syncfusion JavaScript Grid to a SQL Server using Dapper (mapping tool) and CustomAdaptor feature of the Grid.
+A project that enables data binding and CRUD action handling in the Syncfusion TypeScript Grid to a SQL Server using Dapper (mapping tool) and CustomAdaptor feature of the Grid.

 ## Steps to Run the Sample